Pakuwon Mall

-Pakuwon Mall (formerly Supermal Pakuwon Indah, abbreviated SPI) is a shopping mall in Surabaya, Indonesia.
+Pakuwon Mall (formerly Resorts World Surabaya) is an integrated resort in Surabaya, Indonesia.
 It is the largest mall in Indonesia with a net leasable area of 200,000 m2.
 This mall is connected with Pakuwon Trade Center (PTC).
 It is on Jalan Puncak Indah Lontar at Pakuwon Indah Superblock complex at 30-hectare land area, at the CBD of West Surabaya.
 At the top of Pakuwon Mall, there are four tower apartments, which are called Orchard and Tanglin Tower, Anderson and Benson Tower, and there are two condominium towers called La Riz and La Viz.
-La Viz is still under construction.
+As of 2024, La Viz is still under construction.
 Also, there are 2 hotels right above this mall, The Westin and Four Points by Sheraton.
 This mall was first opened in November 2003 by PT Pakuwon Jati Tbk, two years after Pakuwon Group opened Tunjungan Plaza 4.
 Pakuwon Mall has six floors, while Pakuwon Trade Center has only three.

 On 22 February 2017, Pakuwon Mall (expansion of Supermal Pakuwon Indah) officially opened, and Pakuwon Group changed the mall name from "Supermal Pakuwon Indah" into "Pakuwon Mall".
-Pakuwon Mall - Pakuwon Trade Center was claimed by Pakuwon to be the biggest mall in Indonesia with the net (retail) leaseable area of 180,000+20,000 m2 (including PM Home Pro).
+Pakuwon Mall - Pakuwon Trade Center was claimed by Pakuwon to be the biggest mall in Indonesia with the net (retail) leasable area of 180,000+20,000 m2 (including PM Home Pro).